gamma-opt/pyDecisionProgramming/docs/usage.rst

   Out[14]: (2, 3, 2)

-A matrix of type :code:`pdp.ProbabilityMatrix` can be filled using the names of the states.
+A matrix of type :code:`dp.ProbabilityMatrix` can be filled using the names of the states.
 The states must however be given in the correct order, according to the order of the nodes in the